 "Consumers of LSD, psilocybin or cannabis are likely to dominate the future working world.
 By using those substances, we think more creatively and can adapt more quickly to new situations – crucial skills in our global society“, says entrepreneur Paul Austin.
-He will speak on 14 March at the GDI Trend Day.
+He spoke at the GDI on March 14, 2018.

 Microdosing psychedelics is at the act of consuming about 1/10th of a regular dose of a psychedelic, typically on a 2x per week basis.
 The effects are visually sub-perceptible, and for many people produce a slightly increased sense of touch and smell, more energy, and improved focus and creativity.
 In June 2015, I microdosed with LSD for 7 months, consuming a sub-perceptible amount of LSD 2x per week.
 From my initial microdosing experiment, I noticed an improvement in my ability to focus (flow states) and relate to other people (reduction of social anxiety).
 My current role in the microdosing world is as a public speaker, educator, and advocate for research and utilization.

 In concrete terms: When does microdosing help and when not?